 Adult Probation Department

-The Ottawa County Common Pleas Court Adult Probation Department is located on the 3rd Floor of the Courthouse.
+The Ottawa County Common Pleas Court Adult Probation Department is located on the 3rd Floor of the Courthouse in Room 304.

 The role of the Probation Department is to supervise Offenders placed on Community Control/Probation, Intervention In Lieu of Conviction, Judicial Release, and the Specialized Dockets Programs.
 The Department is responsible for upholding community standards of safety and protecting the public, along with rehabilitating Offenders.
 Probationers are referred to services with local agencies to assist with substance abuse treatment, mental health issues, physical health care, group recovery support and other support systems, housing needs, vocational services, educational needs, parenting and family concerns, financial resources, crisis resolution, and recreational involvement.

-All Probation Officers also serve as Bailiffs of the Court, perform all drug testing services, and conduct all Pre-Sentence Investigations and Reports.
+All Probation Officers also serve as Bailiffs of the Court, conduct drug and alcohol testing services, and complete Pre-Sentence Investigations and Reports.

 Andrea accepted began working for the Court in 2018 and accepted the position of Chief Probation Officer in 2021.
-As Chief Probation Officer, she is responsible for the operation of the Adult Probation Department, which supervises individuals on Bond, Diversion, Intervention in Lieu of Conviction, Probation, Intensive Probation Supervision, Drug Court, and Mental Health Court.
+As Chief Probation Officer, she is responsible for the operation of the Adult Probation Department, which supervises individuals on Bond, Diversion, Intervention in Lieu of Conviction, Probation, Intensive Probation Supervision, Drug Court, Mental Health Court, and Veteran’s Court.
 In addition, the Adult Probation Department is responsible for preparing Pre-Sentence Investigation Reports and Reports for the Court regarding Motions for Judicial Release and Motions to Seal Records.